kubevirt/community/design-proposals/vm-pool.md

 The VMPool controller should establish some default upper limits when it comes to how many VMs can be batch created and updated at a time.
 This is similar to the VMIReplicaSet controller's internal `BurstReplicas` global variable.
 By default VMIReplicaSets will only create at most 250 VMIs at a time, but this is configurable as a global setting.
 The VMPool controller should adopt the same pattern of a max upper limit of 250 VMs per a VMPool with a global configurable setting.

 This setting is primarily meant as a way of preventing the VMPool controller from creating an unintentionally cluster DoS.

+## VM Selection during Scale-In and Updates

+The VMPool spec includes a `selectionPolicy` field for proactive scale-in and proactive updates.
+This field allows creators of a VMPool to define how VMs will be selected to proactively act upon.

+Within the `selectionPolicy` there's a tuning called the `basePolicy` that is meant to act as a "catch all" policy, meaning it is always possible to find a VM which matches the base policy.
+Examples of base policies are values such as "oldest", "newest", and "random".

+In addition to the base policy, there's an ordered list called `orderedPolicies` which allows the VMPool creator to define custom criteria for selecting VMs as well as a priority for the criteria.
+Initially for the first implementation of VMPools, the ordered policies will be limited to a `labelSelector`.
+Multiple label selectors can be defined in the ordered policies list and the priority each label selector has is based on its order in the list.
+In the future, new types of ordered policies may exist, such as node selector for example.
+The types of ordered policies can expanded as new use cases arise.

 ## VirtualMachinePool vs VirtualMachineInstanceReplicaSet